-1 The applicant must meet general admission requirements for Pearl River Community College (see General Admission requirements).
-2 Set up registration appointment with the Utility Lineman instructor.
-Appointments for new students will begin on June 1 st .
-Enrollment is limited.
-Appointment will be on Mondays - Thursdays.
-Registration will be handled by appointment only - no walk-in registration.
-3 Once your schedule has been created, you have been conditionally accepted for the fall class.
-You MUST attend an orientation meeting for new students in July .
-The meeting details will be given to the applicant during their registration meeting.
-All required paperwork must be turned in at the orientation meeting.
-If you do not attend this meeting or do not submit your required paperwork, you will be dropped from all of your classes.
-4 You must successfully complete all courses scheduled for the semester with a "C" or better in order to continue in the program.
+- 1 The applicant must meet general admission requirements for Pearl River Community College (see General Admission requirements). - 2 New classes are primarily filled on a first come, first serve basis, which is determined by the date you apply, submit the MVR Information sheet, obtain your Class A CDL permit, and obtain MDOT (CDL physical) card.
+A minimum 11 tiered drug test must also be included as part of the program application process (discussed below). - 3 Once your schedule has been created, you have been conditionally accepted for the fall class.
+You MUST attend an orientation meeting for new students in the last Wednesday of July.
+If you do not attend this meeting, or do not submit your required paperwork, you will be dropped from all of your classes. - 4 You must successfully complete all courses scheduled for the semester with a "C" or better in order to continue in the program.
 If you do not maintain a "C" average, you will be dropped from the next semester's classes.